Tuchsanai/MLOps/02_Data Versioning_and_pipeline /week06/LAB02/readme.md

 ### 8. Set Up GCS as a DVC Remote and Configure GCS Credentials

+ Copy service_account.json file to the root of the repository

 Create a service account in GCP and download the JSON key file.
 Specify the credentials:

 ```bash